 To request an appointment or advice, go to our home page and click the red "get started" button towards the top of the website to submit an e-Consult request - this will be reviewed by a clinician at the practice and responded to by the end of the following working day.
 We will assess whether your issue can be dealt with by e-mail, over the phone, by video or face to face

-You can see any doctor, although it's helpful to continuity of care if you try and see the same doctor for any ongoing problem.
+Your request be directed to any doctor, although it's helpful to continuity of care if you ask your request to be directed to the same doctor for any ongoing problem.

 How to help your doctor

 There will always be a doctor available to help you in an emergency, but do think twice before contacting a doctor outside normal surgery hours.

 - If a problem develops during the day, make contact with us while the surgery is open.